SageHack/hacklair/content/code-with-php.md

 ## PHP is easy to pick up

 That's what most self-taught coders and beginners learn first.
 Thus, code and configs one a lot of servers are messy and insecure.
-And since there's a lot of PHP enabled servers out there knowing your way around it is pretty useful.
+And since there are a lot of PHP enabled servers out there knowing your way around it is pretty useful.

-Facebook, Wikipedia and Wordpress are apps built with PHP that I'm sure you've heard of.
+Facebook, Wikipedia, and Wordpress are apps built with PHP that I'm sure you've heard of.

 Also, learning PHP will help you learn other languages.